amitaisopher/orchestra/README.md

 2. **Automatic Configuration**: The frontend automatically loads the correct API URL at runtime

 The dashboard provides:
-- **Workflow List**: View all workflows and their current status
+- **Workflow List**: View all workflows and their current status with real-time updates
-- **Workflow Details**: Visual DAG representation of task dependencies
+- **Workflow Details**: Visual DAG representation of task dependencies with live status
-- **Real-time Updates**: Live status updates as workflows execute
+- **Real-time Updates**: WebSocket-based live status updates as workflows execute
+- **Connection Status**: Visual indicator showing WebSocket connection state
 - **Workflow Creation**: Start new workflows with auto-generated IDs

 ### API Endpoints